MusicalCreeper01/OLED-Icons-/README.md

 Icon::house     - A basic house
 Icon::chainlink - A chain link.. a useful link symbol as you can imagine
 ```

 #Adding your own Icons
-To add you own icon, you need to add the icon data to the icon_types array, and the name in the same array index as the icon_types data in the Icon enum.
+To add you own icon, you need to add the icon data to the `icon_types` array, and the name of the icon in the `Icon` enum.

 The icons data is as follows:
 ```